MicrosoftDocs/WDAC-Toolkit/WDAC-Policy-Wizard/docs/using/edit-policy.md

 the slider button next to the policy rule titles.
 A toggled rule option will appear in the CI policy while a toggled-off option will not.

 Hovering the mouse over the policy rule names will display a short description of the ruleat the bottom of the page.
-More information about each of the policy rules can be located at the [WDAC policy rules](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/select-types-of-rules-to-create#windows-defender-application-control-policy-rules) page.
+More information about each of the policy rules can be located at the [App Control policy rules](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/select-types-of-rules-to-create#windows-defender-application-control-policy-rules) page.

 Selecting the `+ Advanced Options` button will reveal the advanced policy rule options panel.
 This grouping of rules contains additional policy rule options which are less common to a majority of users.

 We recommend leaving the **Audit Mode** policy rule option enabled until users have sufficiently understood how the policy and signing rules will affect their scenario.
 Disabling Audit Mode will result in the policy running in enforced mode after the policy is deployed.
-For more information on deploying WDAC policies see [Deploying WDAC Policies](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control-deployment-guide).
+For more information on deploying App Control policies see [Deploying App Control Policies](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control-deployment-guide).

 ## 3. Creating policy signing rules ##